18F/analytics-reporter/docs/development_and_deployment_process.md

-# Development and deployment process
+docs/development_and_deployment_process.md #Development and deployment process

 The analytics.usa.gov system components follow a Continuous Delivery (CD) model for feature development and deployment.